jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 I Created a variant of [OpenIntuneBaseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/blob/main/WINDOWS/IntuneManagement/SettingsCatalog/Win%20-%20OIB%20-%20Microsoft%20Edge%20-%20U%20-%20Extensions%20-%20v3.1.json) for Browser extensions for Device as I needed a variant for AVD with my own whitelisting, if its useful feel free to use!

-If you don't have MDE TVM Bolt on the following KQL may be useful:
+If you don't have MDE TVM Bolt on the following KQL may be useful for hunting for CRX Downloads:

 ```
+let UnsanctionedExtensions = externaldata (ExtensionID: string) [@'https://raw.githubusercontent.com/jkerai1/SoftwareCertificates/refs/heads/main/Bulk-IOC-CSVs/Intune/Intune%20Browser%20Extension_IDs_the_user_should_be_prevented_from_installing.csv'] with (format=txt);
 DeviceFileEvents
 | where ActionType == "FileCreated"
 | where FileName endswith ".crx"